Kayn-Pleiades/README-generator/README.md

 ### Commit 13: base for license
 Added the useage, credits, and the base for the license part.
 I will finish off the skeleton before going back and finishing the license section.

+### Commit 14: skeleton
+Switched to prompts for simplicity.
+Might switch back later, but I worry that prompts are what the guildlines are expecting.
+Will ask about in office hours.
+Finished the skeleton.

 ## Credits
 https://nodejs.dev/learn/writing-files-with-nodejs